-Organizations conduct due diligence into the third-party ecosystem but to truly protect themselves, they must perform regular vendor risk assessments to ensure vendors are properly managed and monitored over time.
-Not only do organizations audit their vendors, but standards and regulations often require audits of the company’s vendor management program.
+Not only do organizations audit their vendors, but standards and regulations increasingly require even more of company vendor management programs.
 Organizations need efficient vendor risk management audit processes that feature assessments that allow for complete and secure third-party vendor management.

 What Is Vendor Risk Assessment?

-A vendor risk assessment is the process of identifying and evaluating any potential risks that stem from a vendor’s operations.
-This assessment identifies hidden risks that otherwise may have been overlooked during M&A or vendor onboarding.
-The types of vendor risks include those related to compliance, reputation, finances, operations, and strategy, as well as an organization’s cybersecurity.
+The types of vendor risks and vulnerabilities include those related to compliance, reputation, finances, operations, and strategy, as well as an organization’s cybersecurity.
 Performing a vendor risk assessment is a part of the due diligence process and ensures that your business doesn’t begin to work with a vendor that could potentially harm or have a negative impact on business operations.

 When to Perform a Vendor Risk Assessment